greetgo/greetgo.fstorage/README.md

 # File Storage in DB

-Using this library you can store files in the databases listed above: store files under fileId and get files by fileId.
+Using this library you can store files in the databases listed below: store files under fileId and get files by fileId.

 FileId generates automatically and can be used in browser address bar (F6), or you can specify fileId by yourself.